rvagg/ghissues/README.md

 })

-// list all comments in an issue ghissues.list(authOptions, 'rvagg', 'jsonist', 47, function (err, commentlist) {
+// list all comments in an issue ghissues.listComments(authOptions, 'rvagg', 'jsonist', 47, function (err, commentlist) {
   // Array of comment data for 'rvagg/jsonist#47' console.log(commentlist)
 })